-Puppy play is a subsection of pet or animal play in the kink community.
-Puppy play can differ depending on individual preferences, but the general premise is that an individual takes on the role of a biological puppy or dog.
+Puppy play is a form of pet or animal play in the power exchange community.
+The way puppy play is done, depends on individual preferences.
+However, the general premise is that one partner takes on the role of a biological puppy or dog.
+Think of it as a form of role play or acting.
 Puppy play is not necessarily sexual, although for some it can be!
-Puppy play can involve playing alone, playing with other human puppies, and interacting with a handler.
+Puppy play often involves playing alone, playing with other human puppies, and interacting with a handler.
 For some individuals, puppy play occurs occasionally, during specific role plays, social settings or scenes, while others enjoy a more continuous dynamic between a human pup and their handler.

 What is Puppy Play About?

 For many human pups the draw to puppy play is a desire to let go of “human” stressors, responsibilities and pressures and embrace a simpler expression of themselves.
 For some, it can be a desire to unleash their more animal instincts.
 As a human pup they may wag a tail, lick their owner’s hand, and show feelings in new ways outside of human communication.
 Puppy play is different for everyone who engages.
 It sometimes involves training where a human pup is trained and disciplined.
 It may only involve play without training.
 Some human pups completely relinquish their human characteristics, while others maintain varying degrees of human characteristics.

 A human pup might play with other puppies at a social gathering, may cuddle with their handler on the couch, may take walks with their handler, may play alone with or without toys, may explore their curiosities outside.
 Basically, puppy play can involve tons of different activities.
 What occurs during puppy play is up to the people involved, and should always be agreed upon with consent.

 What are the Roles in Puppy Play?